jtang073/RShell/README.md

 * **Class Group: Commands**
 Determines how data will be processed.
 Accepts the appropriate arguments and flags and will act accordingly.
 Functions may or may not return a variable type. (the commands might need to be divided up into executable, argument, cmd)
 The exit command is also a part of this class, which will simply terminate processes and end the shell.
-* **Class Group: Comments**
-Different from the rest of the command line, comments are observed when a pound sign (#) is used.
-Anything after the pound sign is immediately ignored.

 # Research